Coleridge-Initiative/big-data-and-social-science/docs/04-ChapterDB.md

 or cases that you need for the analysis [@kohler2012datenanalyse].
-Likewise, you can deal with more complex data by creating a system of files that each can be linked as needed for a particular analysis through a common identifier variable.
+Likewise, you can deal with more complex data by creating a system of files that each can be linked as needed for a particular analysis through a common identifier variable^[For example, the Panel Study of Income Dynamics
+[181] has a series of files
+that are related and can be
+combined through common
+identifier variables [182].].

 Those solutions essentially mimic core functions of a DBMS, and you would be well advised to set up such system, especially if you find